robertrosenbusch/gfx803_rocm/README.md

 # ROCm 6.3.0 , PyTorch 2.5, Torchvision 0.20 with AMD GFX803 aka AMD Polaris aka AMD RX570/RX580/RX590 for ComfyUI

-This repo provides a docker buildfile based on the original ROCm-Dockerimage to compile PyTorch and Torchvision for the [AMD RX570/RX580/RX590](https://en.wikipedia.org/wiki/Radeon_500_series) generation to generate AI Pics on ComfyUI.
+This repo provides a docker main buildfile based on the original ROCm-Dockerimage to compile PyTorch and Torchvision for the [AMD RX570/RX580/RX590](https://en.wikipedia.org/wiki/Radeon_500_series) generation to generate AI Pics on ComfyUI.
+And a Dockerfile to build Ollama on the same ROCm Stack.
 PyTorch, Torchvision _and_ rocBLAS-Library are not compiled to use the GPU-Polaris generation in the original PIP repository.
 And of course not compiled too in the official ROCm-PyTorch Dockerfile.
 However, if Polaris 20/21 GPU support is to be used in ComfyUI, there is no way around newly compiled PyTorch and Torchvision whl/wheel python files.
-And in ROCm 6.X you have to recompile rocBLAS-Library too.
-That what this Docker Buildfile will do for you.
+And for Ollama in ROCm 6.X you have to recompile the rocBLAS-Library.
+That what this Docker Buildfile(s) will do for you.

 ## ROCm-6.3.0 PyTorch for ComfyUI in a Dockerfile